haysconun/blastospim-processing-pipeline-Jupyter/README.md

 models_for_finetuning contain copies of our models (for training them further on the Platynereis data.

 data_for_evaluating_finetune contains other Platynereis ground-truth data for evaluating the models.

-## Download jupyter notebooks for finetuning and evaluating

-TODO: These will actually be included in this same git repo. (both the finetuning and evaluating)
-TODO: Probably include MakeTrainSet function
-TODO: Put these codes in their own directory in git repo

 ## Guide to loading jupyter notebook properly on Flatiron Cluster